 The Dashboard in more detail

-In the example below the user has asked to show only Top Level BOMs (eg. BOMs which contains sub-levels or Multi-level BOMs)
+In the example below the user has asked to show only Top Level BOMs.
+Top-level BOMs are bills of materials that have no parent.
+These BOM can be a single level BOM for a product or contains sub-levels.

 The Create menu is the starting point of OpenBOM.
 Use it to create a BOM or a Catalog.